 Old Habits is best identified by a striking right-facing, right-leaning dihedral, beginning just above a roof, high on Strone Crag’s northwest face.
 The route crosses the bolt-line of Mad Calf Disease at the roof, but its cams and nuts all the way unless one of the bolts becomes too much of a temptation.
-See the photo-topo on the Starstruck page.
+See the photo-topo on the Starstruck page for a depiction of Old Habit’s line (but with the original start and not the one recommended here).

 Follow the approach for Starstruck.
 Once on the ledge system, walk east for about 40 feet, to where the trail begins to slope down.
-Immediately above is a buttress with a few bolts, to the right of which is an obvious gully leading a large right-facing corner system (this is the first pitch of Cost of Business).
-The first pitch of Old Habits is the relatively shallow right-facing corner just to the left of the bolted buttress.
+Immediately above is a clean-looking buttress with a bolt-protected blunt arête to the right (the start of Tyrion), a thin dihedral/crack system in the middle (the first pitch of Cost of Business), and a bolt-protected face leading to broken cracks on the left (the first pitch of Cersei).
+If following the recommendation above, start by climbing the first pitch of Cersei.